-The theme of our Spring 2026 edition is:
+The theme of our Winter 2026 edition is:

 Translation submissions are free throughout the entire period